MattiaPerrone123/lumbar_discs_segmentation/README.md

 * Image normalization/standardization

 ## Model
 We employed the Swin Transformer (specifically, SwinUNETR from MONAI) for the segmentation task.
-While there are pre-trained models available (e.g., from TotalSegmentator), accurate segmentation of specific anatomical regions like the intervertebral disc remains challenging
+While there are pre-trained models available (e.g., from TotalSegmentator), accurate segmentation of specific anatomical regions like the intervertebral disc remains challenging, requiring therefore training from scratch

 <br>